Open source ecommerce platforms compared (2026)

 Running an online store on a SaaS platform like Shopify works well until it doesn’t.
-With addon features and transaction charges monthly fees climb, eating away margins all while being locked into someone else’s platform.
-Open source ecommerce platforms change that; By hosting the software yourself, pay nothing for a platform license and gain full control over how your store looks, functions and scales without the worrying about paying through the nose.
+Monthly fees climb as you add features, transaction charges eat into margins, and you’re locked into someone else’s infrastructure.
+Open source ecommerce platforms change that.
+By hosting the software yourself, you pay nothing for a platform licence and gain full control over how your store looks, functions and scales.

-There is a trade-off and that’s you are solely responsible for your own site this is where you may be interested in managed hosting which includes: hosting, automatic updates and other powerful features.
-This is a fair deal for many businesses as the combination of open source software and the right platform helps cover any technical deficit while keeping costs down.
-This guide covers the open source ecommerce platforms worth your attention in 2026, with an honest look at what each one needs to run well.
+The trade-off is that you are solely responsible for your own site.
+That’s where managed hosting becomes relevant, covering hosting, automatic updates and server-level maintenance, which reduces the technical burden considerably.
+The right combination of open source software and a well-configured hosting environment keeps costs down without leaving you exposed.
+This post covers the open source ecommerce platforms worth your attention in 2026, with an honest look at what each one needs to run well.

 Why go open source?

-No transaction fees from the platform ‐ SaaS platforms often charge a percentage on top of your payment gateway fees.
+• No platform transaction fees.
+SaaS platforms often charge a percentage on top of your payment gateway fees.
 Open source platforms do not.
 You only pay what your payment provider charges.

 The flip side is that you are responsible for keeping things running.
 Software updates, SSL certificates, server performance, backups and security patches all need managing.
-A good hosting provider takes care of much of this at the server level, but you still need to maintain the application itself.
+A good hosting provider handles much of this at the server level, but you still need to maintain the application itself.

 WooCommerce

 WooCommerce is not a standalone solution.
 It is a plugin that adds ecommerce functionality to WordPress, and that distinction matters.
-If you already run a WordPress site, or you are comfortable with the WordPress ecosystem, WooCommerce lets you add a storefront without rebuilding anything from scratch.
+If you already run a WordPress site, or you’re comfortable with the WordPress ecosystem, WooCommerce lets you add a storefront without rebuilding anything from scratch.

 PrestaShop